briantan050/TELUS_IoT_Getting_Started/README.md

 # The TELUS LTE-M IoT Starter Kit

-This tutorial will help get you started with the TELUS LTE-M IoT Starter Kit, giving you some background on the kit and walking you through the entire process of getting the Kit configured to send data to your own Microsoft Azure instance.
-This tutorial is forked from GarettB's tutorial: "TELUS IOT Getting Started", adding additional descriptions.
+This tutorial will help get you started with the TELUS LTE-M IoT Starter Kit, giving you some background on the kit and walking you through the entire process of getting the Kit configured to send data to your own Microsoft Azure instance, and then build your own dashboard to view the data with Power BI.

-## Let’s start with some background
+This tutorial is forked from **GarettB**'s tutorial: "**TELUS IOT Getting Started**", adding additional descriptions and including instructions for building a dashboard to view the IOT sensor data.

+## Requirements

+1. Telus IOT Starter Kit
+2. Microsoft Power BI Account
+3. Microsoft Azure Account linked to the same email as Power BI account
+4. Basic knowledge of Command Lind Interface (CLI) is an asset

 ### The Kit